Christopher Morel Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The Rays' 3.71 team ERA ranks fifth among all MLB pitching staffs.

-- The Rays have a 3.74 team ERA that ranks sixth across all league pitching staffs.
+- Rays pitchers combine to allow 60 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- The Rays rank 12th in baseball in home runs given up (59 total, 1.1 per game).
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he went seven innings, allowing one earned run while giving up six hits.

-- The lefty last pitched on Wednesday against the Toronto Blue Jays, when he tossed seven innings, allowing one earned run while giving up four hits.
+- The 29-year-old has an ERA of 3.17, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.